By Jeff McMahon

 In Bridgeport, at least, a diverse community can fight for its extreme diversity, displacing its ugly history with a lovely future.
 It will only help if all Chicagoans are tolerant enough to allow the possibility.

-One Response to “Bridgeport Rising: The consequences of the whiteout of a neighborhood’s changing face”
+2 Responses to “Bridgeport Rising: The consequences of the whiteout of a neighborhood’s changing face”

 Leave a Reply